 - Earlier this week, my sixth grade son came home from a play rehearsal with an unwelcome friend: a fever (with chills).
 I was worried.
 His opening night was only a couple days away.
 That night—his and mine too—was all tossing and turning and tears.

 And the morning after, I awoke with two surprises.
-My request for a substitute so I could stay home with him was unfilled.
-I wasn’t 100% sure though—it was difficult to focus my vision because one of my eyes was bigger than the other.
+My computer wasn’t working so I couldn’t cancel any classes and I wasn’t 100% sure though—it was difficult to focus my vision because one of my eyes was bigger than the other.
 (Not my normal appearance.)
 I’m not talking a little pink.
 Imagine full-on Creature from the Black Lagoon eye —not a pretty picture.